Deemed contract rates for power

 A deemed contract will apply where a customer remains supplied by Unicom but has not agreed a contract.
 This results in the customer paying a deemed rate for the electricity or gas supplied.
 Electricity and gas pricing are subject to market conditions and as such fluctuate on an hourly basis, creating a high level of uncertainty which is reflected in higher pricing than contracted prices in order to cover spikes in power purchases.

-If you are currently being charged deemed rates please contract our Customer Service Team on 0161 946 4444 who will arrange for you to enter into a contract, allowing us to pre-purchase your power and lock in a lower price.
+If you are currently being charged deemed rates please contact our Customer Service Team on 0161 946 4444 to discuss your options.

 What is the difference between deemed contract customers and out of contract customers?